• DOWNLOAD

 -clearrj will reset the ROM-Jacket system-setup preferences and queue

--clearcfg will reset the per-game settings for all skeletonkey
+-clearcfg will reset the per-game settings for all skeletonkey launcher presets :: (not ROM-Jackets)

 -clearset will reset the skeletonkey program settings